aapetsi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map directly returns a new array whiles forEach requires it's results to be stored in a predefined array

 2. What is the difference between a function and a method?

 3. What is closure?